0xPARC/0xparc-intro-book/src/ipa.typ

 and sends those values to Victor (this doesn't depend on $x$).
 Then Victor picks a random value of $x$ and defines
 $ w(x) = v + x dot w_L + x^(-1) dot w_R. $
-Assume Penny is truthful and $v$ was indeed good with respect to the original 5-element basis for $n=2$, the resulting $w(x)$ is good with respect to the smaller $3$-element basis for $n=1$.
+Assuming Penny was truthful and $v$ was indeed good with respect to the original 5-element basis for $n=2$, the resulting $w(x)$ is good with respect to the smaller $3$-element basis for $n=1$.